Handling your customs declaration yourself

 Can I declare my goods or gift myself?

-If you have ordered goods or received a gift from a country outside the EU, you can choose to handle your mail-order parcel or gift yourself.
+If you have ordered goods to a value of no more than SEK 1,800 (low-value consignment) or received a gift from a country outside the EU, you can choose to handle your custom declaration yourself.
 Simply complete a declaration and submit it to Swedish Customs.
 Remember that, even if you make a declaration yourself, the company carrying your parcel may add fees for handling your parcel.

 To avoid paying VAT on a gift that you declare yourself, you must enter special codes in the declaration.
 See the separate details for this below.